The three habits of successful learners

-Research results like these, along with lessons learned in our more than ten years of experience in distance learning, leads us recommend the following three study habits that will maximize your chances for success in your online class:
+Research results like these, along with lessons learned in our more than ten years of experience in distance learning, lead us to recommend the following three study habits that will maximize your chances for success in your online class:

 - Approach learning reflectively.
-Be aware of your strengths and weaknesses as a learner.
-Students who develop strong "metacognitive" skills tend to be the most effective learners.
-Also, those who are able to relate what they learned to situations outside the classroom (real or virtual) are most likely to retain that knowledge (Bransford, J.D. et al 2000).
+Be aware of your strengths and weakness as a learner.
+Students who develop strong “metacognitive” skills tend to be the most effective learners.
+Also, those who are able to relate what they learned to situations outside the classroom (real or virtual) are most likely to retain that knowledge (Bransford, J.D. et al. 2000).

 Chickering, A. W., and Gamson, Z. F. (1987) Seven Principles for Good Practice in Undergraduate Education.
 AAHE Bulletin, 39(7) 3-7.

 Gibbs, G. (1999) Planning Your Students’ Learning Activities.
 In McKeachie, W.J.
 (Ed.)
 McKeachie’s Teaching Tips, 10th Ed.
 Pp. 20-33.
 Boston: Houghton Mifflin.

 Palloff, R. M. and Pratt, K. (2001) Lessons from the Cyberspace Classroom: The Realities of Online Teaching.
 San Francisco: Jossey-Bass.